NEWS AND EVENTS

 Trieste, Italy

-Dr Kivitz was invited by the IAEA (International Atomic Energy Agency) and the ICTP (International Center for Theoretical Physics) to be the keynote speaker at a meeting for medical physicists from developing countries around the world.
-Chosen from hundreds of applicants, approximately 50 attendees from 32 countries participated.
-His presentations focused on Global Issues of Breast Cancer, MQSA including other quality standards and new breast imaging techniques.
-His talks were covered by Italian newspapers.
+Invited by the International Atomic Energy Agency (IAEA) and the International Center for Theoretical Physics (ICTP) to be the keynote speaker and only radiologist for a meeting of medical physicists from developing countries worldwide.
+Approximately 50 attendees from 32 countries are chosen from hundreds of applicants.
+Dr Kivitz presentations focus on global issues of breast cancer, MQSA quality standards and new breast imaging techniques.
+Italian newspapers covered the events.

 Other speakers, who are medical physicists, gave presentations ranging from basic breast imaging equipment testing to comprehensive evaluations of breast imaging facilities for equipment standards and image quality.
 The topics covered in presentations and workshops are practices and standards currently used in the western world.
 They are proven to be critical for the best breast cancer detection.

-Dr Kivitz was invited to participate in this meeting to demonstrate the medical physicist's pivotal role which gives technologist's the ability to produce the best images, thereby presenting the radiologist with the best opportunity to find the smallest cancers.
+Dr Kivitz is invited to participate to discuss the medical physicist's pivotal role which gives technologist's the ability to produce the best images, thereby presenting the radiologist with the best opportunity to find the smallest cancers.

-In his closing remarks, Dr Kivitz asked the participants to become instruments of change for the women in their respective countries.
-He stressed the importance of the medical physicist in making it possible for the radiologists to have the best breast images with the lowest radiation dose.
+In his closing remarks, Dr Kivitz asks the participants to become instruments of change for the women in their respective countries.
+He stresses the importance of the medical physicist in making it possible for the radiologists to have the best breast images with the lowest radiation dose to the women.

 APRIL 7, 2011